-Mr. Maduro began the campaign with a double-digit lead in the polls over Capriles, a 40-year-old state governor who lost decisively to Mr. Chavez in last year's presidential election.
+Maduro began the campaign with a double-digit lead in the polls over Capriles, who lost decisively to Chavez in last year's presidential election.

-But Mr. Maduro's lead shrank considerably in the lead-up to Sunday's vote.
-Capriles accused the Maduro and Chavez governments of doing little to solve Venezuela's economic problems, food shortages and soaring crime rate.
+But Maduro's lead shrank considerably during the campaign, as Capriles accused the Chavez and Maduro governments of doing little to solve Venezuela's economic problems, food shortages and soaring crime rate.